Subdivision Directional Fields: Applications

 where $g \in \mathcal{E}^l$ and $h$ is a harmonic field in $H^l$. $f \in \mathcal{V}^l$ is fully determined from the Laplacian constraint.
 To limit the solution space on a fine mesh, they use a spectral subspace for $g$ from its Laplacian $L_\mathcal{E}$.
-We offer an alternative low-rank SEM approximation that uses coarse-mesh function values instead, which is more efficient due to the sparsity of the subdivision matrix.
-Here, we deviate from the multigrid $V$-cycle folding paradigm of SEM, and solve the problem directly on the fine mesh.
+We offer an alternative low-rank SHM approximation that uses coarse-mesh function values instead, which is more efficient due to the sparsity of the subdivision matrix.
+Here, we deviate from the multigrid $V$-cycle folding paradigm of SHM, and solve the problem directly on the fine mesh.
 Nevertheless, we limit the solution space to subdivided coarse functions.
 To use the refinable conforming functions, we note that the underlying continuous norm is invariant to rotations.
 Therefore, we dualize the discretization of the problem: we consider mid-edge distributions $\rho'_0, \rho'_1 \in \mathcal{E}^{\ast}$, transform the problem to refinable $\gamma \in \Gamma$, and solve for:

-In words, we solve for coarse $f^0$ so that its subdivided gradient $\gamma^l$, with harmonic components as $h$, creates the least-norm vector field with the Laplacian-computed coexact component $g$.
+In words, we solve for coarse $f^0$ so that its subdivided gradient $\gamma^l$, creates the least-norm vector field with the Laplacian-computed coexact component $g$ (we use a simply-connected mesh with no harmonic component for simplicity).
 This is solved using the ADMM procedure described by~\cite{Solomon:2014}.
 Note that the coexact component is computed beforehand, and therefore fixed after solving the Laplacian equation.

-We show our result in Figure~\ref{fig:emd}.
-For a fair comparison, we use the same amount of fine eigenfunctions (their method) as the number of coarse vertices (in our formulation), so that the problem is solved with the same dimensionality.
-While the eigendecomposition provide a slightly better accuracy in the EMD distance itself, our timing (and memory complexity) are superior.
+Our experiment is conducted as follows: we compute our SHM solution, and compare the result to a spectral-subspace FEM solution with an increasing number of eigenbases.
+A similar accuracy (measured to the ground-truth solution in the fine level) is achieved with approximately $360$ eigenvalues, at almost three times the computation time.
+We show our results in Figures~\ref{fig:emd-error-and-time} and Figure~\ref{fig:emd}.

 \paragraph{Operator-based advection}